ROCm/ROCmValidationSuite/docs/ug1main.md

       <td>
         If this key is specified informational messages will be emitted at the given interval, providing the current values of all parameters specified.
-This parameter must be equal to or greater than the sample rate.
-If this value is not specified, no logging will occur.
+This parameter must be equal to or greater than the sample_interval.
+The default value is 1000 ms (logging is ON by default).
+Set to 0 to disable periodic logging.
       </td>
     </tr>
     <tr>